yinwenzhi/patent_spider/README.md

 1.1) open cfgs/authorization.yml

-1.2) let the `pklfile` to the pickle file need to changed
+1.2) change the `pklfile` refer to the former step and let the `pklfile` to the pickle file need to changed

 1.3) let the `ip_url` to a vaild ip agent